wyounas/wyounas.github.io/_posts/2024-10-29-gentzen-system.md

 Now let's dive into the Gentzen system, starting with a scenario.

-Imagine you're a detective trying to solve a robbery.
-You need to prove that a certain person robbed the house.
-You assemble truths to establish the robbery.
-For example, you find someone entering the house on a video camera on the day of the robbery, and you later also find a written receipt of the same person selling items that belong to the house's owner.
-Now, by presenting an irrefutable truth and supporting evidence you can establish the claim of robbery.
+Imagine you’re a detective trying to solve a robbery.
+To prove that a certain person committed the crime, you gather and connect key pieces of evidence.
+You see this person entering the house on a video camera on the day of the robbery, and you later find a receipt showing them selling items belonging to the homeowner.
+While real detective work is rarely this clear-cut, this simplified example highlights the deductive process of assembling truths and making logical inferences to build a case.
+In a similar way, a deductive system like the Gentzen system starts from basic truths and uses logical rules to reach sound conclusions.

-Deductive systems work the same way.
-You establish a truth using statements assumed to be true, called axioms and you also use some inference rules to support your claim.
-The Gentzen system is remarkably simple in that it offers just one axiom and a few rules of inference, yet with these, you can prove complex propositional fomrulas.
-There’s a certain beauty in seeing a simple system—built on a single axiom and a handful of rules—solving complex tasks with unshakable logical coherence.
+In a deductive system, you start with basic statements assumed to be true, known as axioms, and you also apply inference rules to build a logical case.
+The Gentzen system stands out for its simplicity: it has just one axiom and a few inference rules, yet it can prove complex formulas.
+There’s a certain beauty in seeing how such a simple setup—just one axiom and a few rules—can tackle complex problems with logical precision.

 **Gentzen’s Genius: A Single Axiom and a Few Inference Rules**

-For me, what makes the Gentzen System is its minimalism.
-Some logical systems come with a long list of axioms and complicated rules to prove new things.
+For me, what makes the Gentzen System elegant is its minimalism.
 Gentzen system’s approach is surprisingly simple: one axiom and just a handful of inference rules.
 And then you can use it to prove complex propositional formulas.

 Let's see how Gentzen system can be used to prove a propositional formula